jtheriault/code-copter/README.md

 ### analyzers

-As seen in the examples above, analyzers are specified as an object property on the parameter passed to Code-Copter's configure method.
-The name is always the analyzer to configure, but the value is specific to the particular analyzer (except [custom analyzers](#defining_a_custom_analyzer)).
-Although, by convention, a boolean is used to enable or disable any packaged or plugin analyzer.
+As seen in the examples above, analyzers are specified as an object property.
+The object keys are each analyzer to configure, but the values are specific to each analyzer.

-In the case of the two included analyzers, [JSCS](https://github.com/jtheriault/code-copter-analyzer-jscs) and [JSHint](https://github.com/jtheriault/code-copter-analyzer-jshint), the contents of their respective configuration files (i.e. .jscsrc and .jshintrc) can also be passed as objects their configurations instead of having those files in your project.
+In the case of the two included analyzers, [JSCS](https://github.com/jtheriault/code-copter-analyzer-jscs) and [JSHint](https://github.com/jtheriault/code-copter-analyzer-jshint), the contents of their respective configuration files (i.e. .jscsrc and .jshintrc) can be passed as objects instead of actually including those files in your project.

+Despite each analyzer being unique, by convention a boolean true can be used to enable an included or plugin analyzer with its default configuration or false can be used to disable it entirely.

 ### reporter

-As seen in the examples above, the reporter is specified as a string property on the parameter passed to Code-Copter's configure method.
-The value is the name of the reporter to use.
+As seen in the examples above, the reporter is specified as a string property whose value is the name of the reporter to use.

 ### source

-The source of code to analyze can also be configured via an object property on the parameter passed to Code-Copter's configure method.
-This object has two properties:
+This object property configures the source of the code to be analyzed and has two properties:

-* *type* - this is currently always 'fs'
 * *exclude* - an array of file or folder names to exclude from analysis.
 By default, this includes 'node_modules' and 'coverage'
+* *type* - this is currently always 'fs'

 ## Contributing